KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I listened in on a conversation with Lee Trout and Adam Fast and learned about some new tools.

-I pointed out Chris May's HTMX to Philip, a UI developer.
+I pointed out Chris May's HTMX talk to Philip, a UI developer.
 He didn't know about HTMX and found it very enlightening.

 I chatted with Jay Miller about how DEFNA could better serve Black Python Devs and reported feedback.